 The initial cost is £399 for 30,000 words, and £7.50/1000 words thereafter.

 You can contact me using the site form and tell me a little about your project and your plans for your book.
 If you’re looking for coaching while you work on a piece of writing, you can contact me about that too.

-My policy is to request a deposit of 50% in advance.
+My policy is to request a deposit of 25% in advance.
 Once I receive the deposit, your place and delivery time will be booked.
-The remaining 50% will be due within 30 days of delivery unless we’ve agreed to a payment plan.
+The remaining payment schedule depends on whether you’ve ordered one or two rounds of editing.